PA-8900 PA-RISC Processor

 Speed and buses

-PA-8900 processors were fabbed with up to 1.1 GHz clock speed at 1.5 V core voltage.
-They attach to Itanium processor bus, 128-bit, 200 MHz, 6.4 GB/s bandwidth.
+PA-8900 processors were produced with up to 1.1 GHz clock speed at 1.5 V core voltage, with higher clock speeds expected by the market but not released by HP.
+PA-8900 attach to Itanium processor but with 128-bit at 200 MHz for 6.4 GB/s bandwidth.

 Physical

-Fabricated possibly by IBM, PA-8900 have a 23.6×15.5 mm² die with 317,000,000 transistors (FETs) in a 0.13µ 8-layer Silicon-on-Insulator CMOS process.
+Fabricated by IBM, PA-8900 have a 23.6×15.5 mm² die with 317,000,000 transistors (FETs) in a 0.13µ 8-layer Silicon-on-Insulator CMOS process, a very large and complicated CPU for its time.
+IBM also fabbed the PA-8800 Mako predecessor, after HP switched from Intel.

 Performance

-HP PA-8900 PA-RISC were the pinnacle of 64-bit PA-RISC processor design, and improved on the PA-8800 only slightly.
+HP PA-8900 PA-RISC were the pinnacle of 64-bit PA-RISC processor design and improved on the PA-8800 only slightly.
 No formal SPEC benchmark scores exist.

-PA-8900 was still a very fast RISC processor when released in 2005 and faster at the same clockspeed than Alpha 21364 (2001), IBM POWER4+ (2003) and Itanium McKinley (2002).
+PA-8900 was a very fast RISC processor when released in 2005, faster at the same clockspeed than Alpha 21364 (2001), IBM POWER4+ (2003) and Itanium McKinley (2002).
 Contemporaries such as AMD Athlon XP (2002) and Intel Xeon (2003) had similar performance at much higher frequencies, AMD Opteron (2005) was faster.

 Used in

-PA-8900 processors were used in the very final PA-RISC-powered HP Unix workstations and servers in the mid-2000s, when HP reserved Itanium processors for high-end models.
+PA-8900 processors were used in the final PA-RISC-powered HP Unix workstations and servers in the mid-2000s, when HP reserved Itanium processors for high-end models.

 Documentation

-1. Overview of the HP 9000 rp3410-2, rp3440-4, rp4410-4, and rp4440-8 Servers (PDF, 700 KB), Hewlett-Packard (2005).
+- Overview of the HP 9000 rp3410-2, rp3440-4, rp4410-4, and rp4440-8 Servers (PDF, 700 KB), Hewlett-Packard (2005).

-2. HP Completes Its PA-RISC Road Map With Final Processor Upgrade, Information Week, June 2005
+- HP Completes Its PA-RISC Road Map With Final Processor Upgrade, Information Week, June 2005

-3. HP delivers the last of the PA-RISC processors, Computer Business Review 2005
+- HP delivers the last of the PA-RISC processors, Computer Business Review 2005

-4. HP moves out of pre-Itanium era , CNET 2005
+- HP moves out of pre-Itanium era , CNET 2005